ShiinaHiiragi/slides/slides.md

 - type inference in OCaml or Scala is $\text{EXPTIME}$
 - more expressive type theories (e.g. those used for theorem proving) becomes undecidable
-- Type inference in the simply typed lambda calculusn is PTIME-completeness
+- type inference in the simply typed lambda calculusn is PTIME-completeness

 $$
 \lambda y: \alpha \to \beta. \lambda z: \alpha. yz: ?